mxagar/data_science_udacity/02_SoftwareEngineering/DSND_SWEngineering.md

 </head>
 ```

-Obviously, we should use the 2nd way.
+Obviously, we should use the 2nd way in general.

 A simple example of how we populate `style.css`: